-HPLC columns packed with low cross-linked polymers (gels) serve as the primary packing material for organic acids analysis columns.
-In order to maximize the separation of a wide variety of samples, Transgenomic has developed the most complete line of organic acids analysis columns available on the market by combining size exclusion and partitioning (cross-linkage of polymer), particle size (column efficiency) and column size (speed versus resolution).
+HPLC columns packed with low cross-linked polymers (gels) serve as the primary packing material for carbohydrate analysis columns.
+In order to maximize the separation of a wide variety of samples, Transgenomic has developed the most complete line of carbohydrate analysis columns available on the market by combining ligand exchange (metals), size exclusion and partitioning (cross-linkage of polymer), particle size (column efficiency) and column size (speed versus resolution).

-In general, polymeric gels are resistant to chemical degradation; therefore if treated properly, the columns will last for many injections.
+In general, polymeric gels are resistant to chemical degradation; therefore if treated correctly, the columns will last for many injections.
 However, compared to other typical chromatographic media such as silica or highly cross-linked polymers, polymeric gels are more susceptible to failure due to excessive operating back pressures.
 Pump flow rates and column oven temperatures must be carefully maintained and monitored to ensure that the column is operated below the recommended pressure maximum.

-Polymeric gels are not compatible with solvents except under the strict conditions outlined in the Regeneration and Cleaning Procedures (Section 8).
+Also polymeric gels are not compatible with solvents except under the strict conditions outlined in the Regeneration and Cleaning Procedures (Section 8).

 The small pore sizes in gels make the packed column bed an excellent depth filter.
-Therefore, it is highly recommended that the mobile phases are passed through a filtering system.
-The water should be filtered either off-line by vacuum filtration through 0.45 micrometers membranes, or by in-line bottle filters or filter discs with a porosity of 0.45 micrometers or smaller.
+Therefore it is highly recommended that the mobile phases are passed through a filtering system which can be either off-line or by using in-bottle filters or in-line filters with a porosity of 0.45 micrometers or smaller.